richardkoehler/pte-decode/README.md

 PTE Decode is an open-source software package for neural decoding.

-It builds upon [PTE](https://github.com/richardkoehler/pte) and aims at decoding intracranial EEG (iEEG) such as local field potentials (LFP) electrocorticography (ECoG).
+It builds upon [PTE](https://github.com/richardkoehler/pte) and aims at decoding intracranial EEG (iEEG) signals such as local field potentials (LFP) electrocorticography (ECoG).

-PTE Decode provides functions for sample-wise decoding and lets you define epochs based on specific events to avoid circular training.
+PTE Decode implements sample-wise decoding and lets you define epochs based on specific events to avoid circular training.

 ## Installing PTE Decode